 Parties, counsel and party-appointed experts often have significant reservations about the utility of a tribunal-appointed expert.
 These may include concerns regarding how much influence the tribunal-appointed expert may wield in resolving damages issues.
 It is important that the tribunal, appointed by the parties pursuant to the agreed appointment procedure, resolves the parties’ dispute and not a tribunal-appointed expert.

-The parties must have an opportunity to provide comments on the proposed expert before appointment, after being provided with background materials setting forth the proposed expert’s education, expertise, and experience, and other relevant disclosures, including a statement of independence and impartiality.
+The parties must have an opportunity to provide comments on the proposed expert before appointment, after being provided with background materials setting forth the proposed expert’s education, expertise and experience, and other relevant disclosures, including a statement of independence and impartiality.

-On a related point, some have raised the question whether a tribunal can appoint an administrative secretary for quantum issues, with the individual having relevant quantitative skills.
+On a related point, some have raised the question of whether a tribunal can appoint an administrative secretary for quantum issues, with the individual having relevant quantitative skills.
 This may raise some of the same issues discussed above.
 Moreover, this raises concerns about the proper role of a tribunal secretary, who is supposed to be administrative in function, and whether the secretary is delegated with decision-making power on a de facto basis.

 Another related technique would be for the tribunal itself to engage with its own damages model.
 This can have significant negative consequences for one or both parties.
 The model can be flawed – ranging from simple mathematical errors with significant consequences to fundamental errors in the methodology employed.
 The assumptions can be flawed or incompatible with the model.
-The model or the assumptions can be incompatible with the commercial relationship between the parties.
+Further, the model or the assumptions can be incompatible with the commercial relationship between the parties.

-To the extent the tribunal seeks to pursue its own model, it is critical that the parties and experts have the opportunity to review and comment.
+To the extent that the tribunal seeks to pursue its own model, it is critical that the parties and experts have the opportunity to review and comment.

-In order to maximise the effectiveness of expert assistance on damages issues, the parties and the tribunal can consider a wide variety of techniques and approaches.
+To maximise the effectiveness of expert assistance on damages issues, the parties and the tribunal can consider a wide variety of techniques and approaches.
 The potential benefits should be weighed against the potential costs, delays and distractions.
 Advance planning and discussion of the procedures is important to reach agreement on which are best suited for the particular arbitration and how they will be applied.
 When used appropriately, these techniques and procedures can help the tribunal understand the parties’ respective damages cases and resolve the parties’ differences in a fundamentally sound manner, while reducing the risk of conceptual, computational or other errors in the ultimate award.

 John A Trenor is a partner in the international arbitration group at Wilmer Cutler Pickering Hale and Dorr LLP.
-The information contained in this chapter is accurate as at October 2017.